amandabacon/dichroic_filter_paper/README.md

 - Dichroic shortpass ~430 nm (390 nm) Raytum filter (77 mm x 100 mm) plots in air (no cuvette) in "dichroic_shortpass_Raytum_B15_no_cuvette."
 This has two folders; the "coated" folder contains the coated side information and "uniformity" contains 0 and 45 deg AOI uniformity measurements.

 - Dichroic shortpass ~450 nm (408 nm) Raytum filter (77 mm x 100 mm) plots in air (no cuvette) in "dichroic_shortpass_Raytum_B23_no_cuvette."
 This has three folders; the "coated" folder contains the coated side information, "substrate" contains borosilicate glass information, "uniformity" contains 0 and 45 deg AOI uniformity measurements.

+- Raw data from the Lambda 850+ UV/Vis spectrophotometer in .XLSX, .CSV, and .TXT formats of all filters in this repository in "xlsx_csv_txt_files."